ishpiked/ishpiked/README.md

 ### About me

-I'm Aryan.
-A student who got into coding and kind of never stopped.
-I work mostly with javascript and react on the frontend, and I've been picking up python on the side. still early in the journey, but I take it seriously.
-I like understanding how things actually work, not just copy-pasting until it runs.
+I build Telegram bots and web tools under the **Nomad Bots** umbrella — media bots, utility bots, AI chatbots, moderation tools, whatever the project calls for.
+Python is my main language (aiogram, python-telegram-bot, Pyrogram), backed by Supabase and deployed serverless on Vercel.
+I also ship standalone web apps in HTML/CSS/JS when a project needs a frontend of its own.

+I like understanding how things actually work under the hood, not just gluing APIs together until something runs.

 <br/>